F6FLT/SDRSharp_v17xx-Plugin-for-SDRPlay/README.md

 # SDRSharp_v17xx-Plugin-for-SDRPlay RSP1
-SDRSharp v17 Plugin for SDRPlay: Source code and binary for Windows 10 (dll)
+SDRSharp v17 Plugin for SDRPlay: Source code and binary for Windows 10 (SDRSharp.SDRplay.dll)
 <br/><br/>This plugin is taken from https://github.com/Sir-Loin/SDRPlay_SDRSharp_Plugin and
 adapted to allow the RSP1 SDRPlay to work with recent 2019 versions of SDR# (v 1.0.0.0.1708).